-In the first stage dissolution (S1) 6 units are analyzed, in the second stage (S2) 6 units are analyzed and the average of 12 units (S1+S2) are to be reported for final results and for the third stage (S3)12 units are to be analyzed and average of 24 units (S1+S2+S3) are to be reported for final results.
+In the first stage dissolution (S1) 6 units are analyzed, in the second stage (S2) 6 units are analyzed and the average of 12 units (S1+S2) are to be reported for final results, and for the third stage (S3)12 units are to be analyzed and the average of 24 units (S1+S2+S3) are to be reported for final results.

 S1 stage results should be Q+5

-S3 stage results should be equal or more than Q value, not more than 2 values less than Q-15 and no unit is less than Q-25.
+S3 stage results should be equal to or more than Q value, not more than 2 values less than Q-15 and no unit is less than Q-25.